Refined Two Weight Estimates for the Bergman Projection: Acknowledgements

 \section{Acknowledgements}

 This work is part of the author's PhD thesis and it has been initiated in Ghent during the (unplanned) staying of the author.
-I would like to thank Angelos Narsesian, Michele Mastropietro and the staff at the University of Ghent for their warm hospitality.
-I would also like to thank Maria Carmen Reguera for stimulating (virtual) discussions during those months.
+I would like to thank Angelos Nersesian, Michele Mastropietro and the staff at the University of Ghent for their warm hospitality.
+I would also like to thank Maria Carmen Reguera for stimulating (virtual) discussions during those months, and the anonymous referees for providing important suggestions that improve the article.